sphinx-doc/sphinx/Doc-26/library/multifile.rst

    return the empty string to indicate end-of-file, until a call to :meth:`pop` removes the boundary a or :meth:`next` call reenables it.

    It is possible to push more than one boundary.
-Encountering the most-recently- pushed boundary will return EOF; encountering any other boundary will raise an error.
+Encountering the most-recently-pushed boundary will return EOF; encountering any other boundary will raise an error.

 .. method:: MultiFile.pop()